 Improved coverage of underserved and marginalized populations, such as injecting drug users, sex workers or men who have sex with men

-Greater support for dual protection against unintended pregnancy and sexually transmitted infections, including HIV, for those in need, especially young people
+Greater support for triple protection against unintended pregnancy, HIV, and other sexually transmitted infections for those in need, especially young people

 Improved quality of care